fulldivegames/sm64coopdx-VR-Physics-based/README.md

 An experimental vibe coded OpenXR VR fork of [SM64 Co-Op DX](https://github.com/coop-deluxe/sm64coopdx).

-The current playable milestone provides **third-person and experimental first-person VR modes designed for a standard gamepad**.
+The current version is **third-person and experimental first-person VR modes with gamepad**.
 It keeps Mario's original movement and gameplay while rendering the game in stereoscopic 6DoF VR.
-Third Person Mode supports both the default camera and SM64 Co-Op DX's free camera; First Person Mode (Experimental) adds head-directed movement and smooth horizontal turning.
+Third Person Mode supports both the default camera and SM64 Co-Op DX's free camera; First Person Mode (Experimental) adds head-directed movement and smooth horizontal turning, with many settings.

 > [!IMPORTANT]
 > This is an early development fork, not a finished release.
 The current VR mode targets Windows and OpenGL.
 First Person Mode is an initial experimental implementation and motion-controller gameplay is still planned.
 > Coop is currently untested, solo hosting is tested and works.
 > I recommend adjusting camera distance to your liking in the VR menu, as well as testing if you prefer default or free camera.
+> Mods untested but Rom Hacks seem to work.
+Only have tested Star Road

 ## Current features